This help document answers the following questions:

 The Gene Homologs x Phenotypes/Diseases tab, the default selection, provides an overview of your results in a grid format.
 The query summary contains the following fields:

-Human Marker Symbol of the marker, linked to its Vertebrate Homology Class page.
-Mouse Marker Symbol of the marker, linked to its MGI marker detail record.
-Phenotypes And Diseases Starting from the left are high level terms from the Mammalian Phenotype (MP) Ontology annotated to alleles of the mouse gene.
-(See also the Mammalian Phenotype Browser).
-Phenotypes that are only annotated to complex genotypes—those involving more than one genome feature—are not listed in this summary but can be found in the Phenotypic Allele Detail Report.
-Listed to the right, after a vertical grey bar, are human diseases associated with the human gene in OMIM or through mouse models described in publications.
+Human Gene Symbol of the gene, linked to the Alliance of Genome Resources human gene page.
+Mouse Gene Symbol of the gene, linked to its MGI gene detail record.
+Phenotypes And Diseases Starting from the left are high level terms from the Mammalian Phenotype (MP) Ontology for which there are either annotated alleles of the mouse gene or human genes associated with with similar phenotypes through the Human Phenotype Ontology (HPO).
+See also the Mammalian Phenotype Browser and the Human Phenotype (HPO) Browser.
+Phenotypes that are only annotated to complex mouse genotypes—those involving more than one genome feature—are not listed in this summary.
+Phenotypes to all the genotypes associated with an allele can be viewed by following allele symbol links to Allele Detail pages.
+Listed to the right, after a vertical grey bar, are high-level human Disease Ontology terms associated with the human gene or through mouse models described in publications.
+The Gene Homologs x Phenotypes/Diseases grid only displays genes with phenotype and disease associations.
+To see all the genes associated with your search, click on the Genes tab.

-The colors, blue for mouse data and tan for human data, get progressively darker when there are more supporting annotations.
+The colors, blue for mouse data and tan for human data, get progressively darker with more supporting annotations.
 The lightest color represents one annotation.
-2-5 annotations results in a darker shade, 6-99 annotations is darker still and more than 100 annotations results in the darkest color.
+2-5 annotations is represented by a darker shade, 6-99 annotations darker still and more than 100 annotations by the darkest color.

 You can hover your cursor over a colored square to see that row's markers and column heading in a pop-up.

-Click on a colored square for information on mouse genotypes and lower level phenotype terms.
+Click on a blue colored square for information on mouse genotypes and lower level phenotype terms.
 The mouse genotypes link to even more detailed phenotype information.
+Click on a tan colored square for information on the human disease and human phenotypes associated with the human gene.

 A bold N in a phenotype column indicates that no abnormal phenotypes of that type were observed in any allele of the gene.

-You can filter the grid to show only specified columns and rows by checking the appropriate boxes and clicking the Apply Filters button or the filter icon.
+You can filter the grid to show only specified columns and rows by clicking on the Filter by Genes or Filter by Phenotypes button and checking the appropriate criteria and clicking the Apply Filters button.

 If you select the Genes tab, the query summary contains the following fields:

-Organism States whether the corresponding marker is human or mouse Marker Symbol Symbol of the marker.
-Mouse markers are linked to their MGI marker detail records.
-Human markers are linked to their Vertebrate Homology Class pages.
-Vertebrate Homology Class pages provide links to Entrez Gene and the ability to download sequences in FASTA format for several vertebrate species.
+Organism States whether the corresponding marker is human or mouse Gene Symbol Symbol of the gene.
+Mouse genes are linked to their MGI gene detail records.
+Human genes are linked to their gene pages at the Alliance of Genome Resources.
 Genetic Location The chromosome and genetic map position for the marker are shown if known.
 Genome Coordinates The marker's chromosome basepair coordinates, strand and genome build are shown if known.
-Associated Human Diseases Lists any human diseases described in Online Inheritance In Man (OMIM) that are associated with the marker.
-Disease associations for human markers are from the NCBI mim2gene_medgen file and include annotations from OMIM, NCBI curation, Gene Reviews, and Gene Tests.
+Associated Human Diseases Lists any human diseases described in the Human Disease Ontology (DO) that are associated with the marker.
+Disease associations for human markers are from the Alliance of Genome Resources Homo sapiens associations disease file and include annotations from OMIM, RGD, NCBI curation, Gene Reviews, and Gene Tests.
 Mouse markers are associated with human diseases through genotypes described in publications.
+Mouse markers are associated with human diseases through genotypes described in publications.
 Abnormal Mouse Phenotypes Reported in these Systems High level terms from the Mammalian Phenotype (MP) Ontology annotated to alleles of the mouse gene.
 See also the Mammalian Phenotype Browser.
 Phenotypes that are only annotated to complex genotypes—those involving more than one genome feature—are not listed in this summary but can be found in the Phenotypic Allele Detail Report.
 References For mouse markers, a link to all the references for the marker is provided.
 A separate link may be present that links to the just the disease relevant references.
 The reference summary provides the abstract and links to MGI curated data and when possible, links to PubMed and Journals.
-Find Mice (IMSR) Shows the number of stocks in the International Mouse Strain Resource (IMSR) that contain an allele of the gene.
+Mice With Mutations In this Gene (IMSR) Shows the number of stocks in the International Mouse Strain Resource (IMSR) that contain an allele of the gene.
 The number links to the IMSR which provides access to stock repositories.

-The default sort for this tab is by Marker Symbol, though you can choose to sort by Organism or Genome Coordinates by clicking the column headings or the up/down arrowheads ( ▼ ▲).
+The default sort for this tab is by Marker Symbol, though you can choose to sort by any column by clicking the column headings or the up/down arrowheads ( ▼ ▲).

 If you select the Diseases tab, the query summary contains the following fields: